abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![The True/False dichotomy](../05_logic/true_false.svg)

-One thing that we still do have there are propositions that are "true" in the sense that a proof for them is given - the primary propositions.
-So with some caveats (which we will see later) the bivalence between true and false proposition might be thought out as similar to the bivalence between the existence or absence of a proof for a given proposition - there either is a proof of it or there isn't.
+But ther is one thing that we still *do* have --- there are still propositions that are "true" in the sense that a proof for them is given --- the primary propositions.
+So with some caveats (which we will see later) the bivalence between true and false proposition might be thought out as similar to the bivalence between the existence or absence of a proof for a given proposition --- there either is a proof of it or there isn't.

 ![The proved/unproved dichotomy](../05_logic/proved_unproved.svg)